RyterINC/thefoodryter/content/posts/10-tips-getting-started.md

 - Paring knife
 - Sharpening stone

 I realize the sharpening a stone isn't a knife, but if you are going to invest 100+ dollars in knives, get atleast a [basic whetstone](https://www.amazon.com/gp/product/B07D23QJH9/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) to sharpen them.
-A honing rod is a must as well.
+Also get a honing rod.
 You don't need to invest a lot of money, but having one is a must.

 ### 6. Use good ingredients